SanityLinux/Base/README.md

 My PGP key is 0x5F94763A

-You can also just hit me up on Twitter.
-I'm Hacker_Horse there.
+You can also just hit me up on Twitter. https://twitter.com/hacker_horse

-You can also follow @PurLinux or email info@purlinux.org
+You can also follow https://twitter.com/PurLinux or email info@purlinux.org

 Q: IRC?